Programs Offered

 Additional Information: Departmental Category: Broadcast Journalism

 This course teaches essential video production skills in both field and studio operation, camera and editing work, lighting, and multi-camera studio directing.
-Students will learn how to develop the narrative of a video, shoot quality footage for the story, and to apply best journalistic practices to positively impact society on multiple media platforms.
+Students will learn how to develop visual narratives, shoot quality footage for the story, and apply best journalistic practices to positively impact society on multiple media platforms.

 Requisites: Requires prerequisite courses of JRNL 2000 and JRNL 2001 (minimum grade C-).
 Restricted to JRNL majors or minors with a minimum of 45 completed hours.